freifunk/projects.freifunk.net-contents/collections/_projects/openwrt_firmware_wizard.md

  - similar to the gluon version
  - maps the entire OpenWrt image list with the help of a currated list of matchers that needs to be curated.

-The current problem is that no project is suitable for OpenWrt right now.
-The project should aim for minimal/no manual updates in case of a new OpenWrt release.
+The current problem is that no project is suitable for openwrt.org right now.
+The main problem is the source of the information.
+A external database quickly gets old.
+The information from the wiki is hard to extract, incomplete and inflated.
+Therefore, the most reasonable solution seems to be to add meta data to the OpenWrt database.
+The idea is to create a JSON file as part of the OpenWrt build.

-Tasks:
- - Collect image information
-   - ideal would be to create the desired JSON files as part of the openwrt build system (proposals are available)
-   - Fallback approach: Scrape information from OpenWrt sources and/or the website/wiki
+The project falls into two parts:

+1. Create web interface:
- - create a website:
+  - Data comes from a JSON file
   - Display device manufacturer / model name / hardware version / OpenWrt release / link to correct images
   - Display a help for how to apply the image depending on its type (factory/sysupgrade image, rootfs/kernel image)
   - Select model/images by typing in part of the device model name
+2. Extend OpenWrt build system:
+  - Add metadata
+  - Output JSON file

-These tasks require communication with the OpenWrt community for everything that adds changes to OpenWrt/openwrt.org.
+These tasks requires communication with the OpenWrt community for everything that adds changes to OpenWrt/openwrt.org.
+Task 1. will probaby be 1/3 of the work, task 2. will consume about 2/3 of the project time.

+A good preparation would be to try to build OpenWrt.
+The [OpenWrt Wiki](https://openwrt.org/docs/start) is a good start.

 #### Milestones

+* Understand the current web interfaces to salvage them if useful
+* Understand the basics the OpenWrt build system
-* Identifiy the different approaches to get the image file information
+* Speak with the OpenWrt community to decide on the metadata that OpenWrt should output
-* Make that information available in a desired format (e.g. JSON)
-* Create a website that could be integrated on openwrt.org to guide users
+* Create a web interface that could be integrated on openwrt.org to guide users

 ##### PREPARATION/BONDING

-- Web development (html/js/css)
+- Communication with the OpenWrt community
-- Basic Knowledge of OpenWrt (should have compiled an image once before)
+- Basic knowledge of web development (html/js/css)
+- Medium knowledge of the OpenWrt system (compile and use OpenWrt)
 - Basic Makefile knowledge